sictweb/web700/notes/week01.md

 ```

 In this case, we see a two-part structure: first a set of **Response Headers**; then
-the actual HTML **Response Body**.
+the  **Response Body** formatted using HTML (Discussed in detail in week 6).
 The two are separated by a blank line.
 The headers
 provide extra metadata about the response, the resource being returned, the server, etc.

 [HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) are well defined,